St. Armands

 September 10, 2017

 Hurricane Irma passes 35 miles to the east while moving north with 100mph winds.
-ABC7 article, Observer article
+ABC7 article , Observer article , Wikipedia

 September 28, 2022